Baby's Checkup Schedule

 Immunizations: If baby hasn’t received these doses yet, he’ll need hepatitis B, Hib, PCV, IPV, MMR, varicella and hepatitis A. Baby will need to get his fourth dose of DTaP between now and 18 months.

 Your doctor will perform the regular checkup procedures at the 18-month visit, along with:

-Autism screening: The doc will check for signs of autism spectrum disorders (ASDs), a group of developmental disorders that can affect a child’s behavior, social skills and communication skills.
+Autism screening: The doctor will check for signs of autism spectrum disorders (ASDs), a group of developmental disorders that can affect a child’s behavior, social skills and communication skills.
 “We normally give the autism screening between one and two years old,” says Chandra-Puri.
 “We’re looking at baby’s reaction to certain things.
 I also observe the child by asking her parents various questions.”
-If your child does show signs of an ASD, your doctor will recommend services or programs that can help with your child’s development.
+If your child does show signs of an ASD, your doctor will recommend services or programs that can help with her development.